-Furthermore, the longer commute a person has, the more likely they are to be overweight and have high blood pressure.
-The origin of this is twofold: the first, and most obvious, is spending more time in the car leaves less time to go to the gym, and secondly, sitting is the new heart disease so tacking on another 1hr+ in the car after 8 or 9 hours at the office is almost a self-served death sentence.
+Furthermore, the longer the commute a person has, the more likely they are to be overweight and have high blood pressure.
+The origin of this is twofold: the first, and most obvious, is spending more time in the car leaves less time to go to the gym.
+Secondly, sitting is the new heart disease so tacking on another 1hr+ in the car after 8 or 9 hours at the office is almost a self-served death sentence.
 In other words, if you want to live a long and healthy life, give up your car.

 Finally: your children don’t want a yard, they want more time with you

 One of the things I’m told constantly in response to my adamant stance that I will never move to the suburbs is that I will change my mind once I have kids.
 I’ve even been told I should move to the suburbs to start a family, rather than continue my vigilant stakeout for fairly priced homes in my Calgary’s core.
 However, I never looked critically at the relationship between parenthood and commuting until I read this post by Mr. Money Mustache in which he says:

 “Would you really waste an extra $3,000 per month just so your kids could play on your personal fenced-in postage stamp overlooked by vinyl-clad suburban houses in every direction while you are out stuck in traffic?
 No.” – Rent vs. Buy: if you have to ask, you should probably rent